Pulmonary arterial hypertension

 The progression of PAH is divided into four classes.
-The number assigned to your PAH explains how easily you’re able to perform daily tasks, and how badly the disease has limited your activities.
+The number assigned to your PAH explains how easily you’re able to perform daily tasks and how much the disease has limited your activities.

 In this class, PAH doesn’t limit your usual activities.
 If you do ordinary physical activities, you don’t develop any symptoms of PAH.

 In the second class, PAH only mildly affects your physical activities.
-You may experience no signs of PAH at rest.
-But physical activity may quickly cause symptoms, including breathing problems and chest pain.
+You experience no symptoms of PAH at rest.
+But your usual physical activity may quickly cause symptoms, including breathing problems and chest pain.

 The final two functional status classes indicate that PAH is growing progressively worse.

-At this point, you have no discomfort or symptoms when at rest.
+At this point, you have no discomfort when at rest.
 But it doesn’t take a lot of physical activity to cause symptoms and physical distress.

 Cardiopulmonary rehabilitation programs

 Your doctor may recommend supervised cardiopulmonary rehabilitative sessions to help you find the right balance.
-Trained healthcare professionals can help you create a program that will provide adequate exercise without pushing you beyond what your body can handle.
+Trained healthcare professionals can help you create a program that provides adequate exercise without pushing you beyond what your body can handle.

 How to be active with PAH

 A PAH diagnosis means that you’ll face some restrictions.
-For example, most people with PAH shouldn’t lift more than 50 pounds.
-Heavy lifting can increase blood pressure, which could complicate and even accelerate symptoms.
+For example, most people with PAH shouldn’t lift anything that’s heavy.
+Heavy lifting can increase your blood pressure, which could complicate and even accelerate symptoms.

 While it’s true that advanced stages of PAH can grow worse with physical activity, having PAH doesn’t mean you should avoid activity entirely.
-Your doctor can help you understand your limitations.
+Your doctor can help you understand the limitations.

 Life with PAH

 A combination of lifestyle changes, medicines, and surgeries may alter the progression of the disease.
-Treatment can add years to your life, but it can’t reverse the symptoms and damage caused by PAH.
+Treatment can add years to your life, but it can’t reverse the symptoms from chronic damage caused by PAH.

-Even with proper treatment, PAH will grow worse gradually.
-Within a few years of developing the condition, everyday tasks, such as walking and showering, will be more difficult and eventually impossible.
+Even with proper treatment, PAH will grow worse gradually, over time.
+Within a few years of developing the condition, everyday tasks, such as walking and showering, will likely be more difficult and eventually impossible.